CraneSoftwrights/ubl-subset-schema/README.md

 ## Further Description of this Repository

-Fork this repository in order to create subset XSD and JSON validation artefacts (XSD and JSON) and documentation for either UBL 2.2 or UBL 2.3 CSPRD02 from a subset specification found in online UBL Google spreadsheets:
+Fork this repository in order to create subset XSD and JSON validation artefacts (XSD and JSON) and documentation for either UBL 2.1, UBL 2.2, or UBL 2.3 CSPRD02 from a subset specification found in online UBL Google spreadsheets:
   - genericode serialization
   - XSD schemas
   - JSON schemas